AdobeDocs/experience-manager-screens.en/help/user-guide/extending-component-tutorial-develop.md

 To complete this tutorial, you need the following:

-1. [AEM 6.4](https://experienceleague.adobe.com/docs/experience-manager-64/release-notes/release-notes.html) or [AEM 6.3](https://experienceleague.adobe.com/docs/experience-manager-release-information/aem-release-updates/previous-updates/aem-previous-versions.html) + Latest Screens Feature Pack
+1. AEM 6.5 + Latest Screens Feature Pack
 1. [AEM Screens Player](/help/user-guide/aem-screens-introduction.md)
 1. Local Development Environment

 The tutorial steps and screen shots are performed using CRXDE-Lite.
-[Eclipse](https://experienceleague.adobe.com/docs/experience-manager-64/developing/devtools/aem-eclipse.html) or [IntelliJ](https://experienceleague.adobe.com/docs/experience-manager-64/developing/devtools/ht-intellij.html) IDEs can also be used to complete the tutorial.
+[Eclipse](https://experienceleague.adobe.com/docs/experience-manager-65/developing/devtools/aem-eclipse.html) or [IntelliJ](https://experienceleague.adobe.com/docs/experience-manager-65/developing/devtools/ht-intellij.html) IDEs can also be used to complete the tutorial.
 More information on using an IDE to [develop with AEM can be found here](https://experienceleague.adobe.com/docs/experience-manager-learn/getting-started-wknd-tutorial-develop/project-archetype/project-setup.html).

 ## Project Setup {#project-setup}